jpconstantineau/BlueMicro_BLE/documentation/docs/customizing_BSP.md

 **ALTERNATE OPTION**
 :::caution

-When Updating the BSP, you will loose all your changes
+When Updating the BSP, you will loose all your changes.
+It is recommended to use the Community BSP and commit your board to that project so that any changes needed by your controller will be retained.

 :::